 He Put a Banana Up The Tail Pipe

-When those with the power declare that a recent asteroid storm a one off event astrophysicist Steve Thomas (Mark Lutz - Finding Christma) believes it is just a prelude to something much bigger and lot more dangerous.
+When those with the power declare that a recent asteroid storm was a one off event Steve Thomas (Mark Lutz - Finding Christma), an astrophysicist, believes it is just a prelude to something much bigger and lot more dangerous.
 Unfortunately when Steve breaks protocol he finds himself out of a job, discredited and with the FBI sitting on his doorstep 24/7.
-Whilst this affects his family in a major way Steve still believes there is something bigger going to happen and has to find a way to get back in to his old lab to use a tracking satellite which has been commandeered by the military for surveillance to save mankind from a fate worse than death.
+Whilst this affects his family in a major way Steve is still convinced there is something bigger about to happen and has to find a way to get back in to his old lab to use a tracking satellite, which has been commandeered by the military for surveillance, to save mankind from a fate worse than death.

 What this all boils down to is that "Asteroid: Final Impact" is a standard, cliche riddled made for TV disaster movie with little too offer which is different to any other made for TV disaster movie.
 Unfortunately this is neither better nor worse than normal and as such lacks the entertainment you get from being enjoyably bad.